 Monthly savings report summary for June 2019

 My total take-home income this month was £2,560.
-This includes the salary from my full-time job, my matched betting profits, and interest.
+This includes the salary from my full-time job, my matched betting profits, interest and miscellaneous stuff.
 Matched betting has been mostly on hold this month and I am not going to publish a profit report as I simply have not done enough.

 I am also super happy to announce that Monethalia has generated its first income.
 Sadly, due minimum withdrawal rates I cannot access this yet, so I cannot include it as income.